staslebedenko/aks-setup-demo/03_App_deployment_first_issues/readme.md

 kustomize build apps/frontend/envs/dev/
 ```

-As you know, kustomize is a part of kubectl, so command below will also work.
-We separating them for clear separation by workshop participants
+(Sidenote)As you know, kustomize is a part of kubectl, so command below will also work.
+We separating them to make avoid mess

 ```yaml
 kubectl kustomize apps/frontend/envs/dev/
 ```